How your diet can improve your mental health

 - Lifestyle factors such as your diet and sleep

-All play a role in the onset and severity of symptoms of mental health problems.
+All of these play a role in the onset and severity of symptoms of mental health problems.

 How do hormones impact mental health?